 Stipends for teaching and research appointments are paid in four equal installments per term.
 Checks are available on the last working day of each.
 They are mailed to your current address in Wolverine Access (http://wolverineaccess.umich.edu) or directly deposited into your bank account, which can also be set up in Wolverine Access.
 Full information is available on your appointment confirmation.
-Fellowship and training grant

-Wolverine Access.
-Full information is available on your appointment confirmation.
 Fellowship and training grant payments are also typically paid monthly, though the payment dates are usually closer to the middle of the month.
 Please see the Student Services Manager if you have questions or problems with payments.
+The graduate student resources page contains a schedule with details on stipend payments.

-Supplementary Income
+Supplementary Income and Employment